-The FSR Act, which was signed into law on 21 August 2017 and which commenced (with the exception of a couple of transitional periods) on 1 April 2018, was the first in a series of bills that gave effect to the Government's decision to implement the "twin-peaks" model of financial regulation with a view to ensuring that the sector is safer and more effective.
+The FSR Act was signed into law on 21 August 2017 and commenced (with the exception of a couple of transitional periods) on 1 April 2018, was the first in a series of bills that gave effect to the Government's decision to implement the "twin-peaks" model of financial regulation with a view to ensuring that the sector is safer and more effective.
+The FSR covers four policy priorities to reform the financial sector, namely: financial stability; consumer protection and market conduct; expanding access of financial services through inclusion; and combating financial crime.